S-mishina/thread_pool_task_executor_sandbox/README.md

 ***Summary***

 It is often assumed that this parameter will throw an error if the requested number of parallels is exceeded, but this is not the case.
-However, this is not the case.
-This parameter works in combination with `queueCapacity`.

 Reference images are shown below.